 Our well-established, leading conferences cover education, health, technology, justice, security and the wider public sector.

-As part of the GovNet Events experience, delegates not only benefit from networking, keynote presentations from leading public sector policy makers and speakers and breakout seminars, but by attending one of our market-leading events, delegates benefit from visiting some of the best venues in the country, with hot-breakfast and lunch entirely catered for.
+Conference delegates benefit from networking opportunities, in-depth breakout seminars and keynote presentations from leading public sector policy-makers and speakers.
+In addition, our events are hosted at some of the best venues in the country, with hot-breakfast and lunch entirely catered for.
 For more information click here.

 Science & Innovation 2016

 At Science and Innovation 2016 delegates will gain exclusive insight into investment areas, collaborative opportunities and the policy changes within research and funding that will ensure the UK continues to be a world leader in science and innovation.

 There will also be the opportunities to hear from leading expert speakers and best practice case studies, as well as actively networking with other academics, business leaders, decision makers and key stakeholders.